 4. Keep notebooks handy to write down stuff from A-Z.

 When tired and/or stressed, it’s even harder than usual to remember things, so make lists for anything and everything.
 Write down questions to take to doctor appointments.
 Record medication information, dosages and the like.
 Write down whatever you might forget that is important to you or the person you are caring for.
+There are some caregiver apps for some of this stuff if you’re into that.

-5. Get organized, or at least more organized.
+5. Get organized or at least more organized.

 This is hard.
 Believe me, I know because I am not an organized person.
 But try to set up (and label) files, or at least bins, so you have somewhere to put all those papers that seem to accumulate.
 Don’t let things just pile up on your counter.